The Willmore problem for surfaces with symmetry: Uniqueness of W-minimizing embedded symmetric surfaces

 Therefore we conclude that $M$ is M\"{o}bius congruent to a surface $\tilde{M}$ which contains every $\gamma_{j,l}$.
 Note that $\tilde{M}$ can be constructed from a disk $\tilde{M}_{0,0}$ with boundary $\Gamma_{0,0}$ under action of halfturns about $\gamma_{j,l}$.
 By the construction \cite{Lawson} of $\xi_{m,k}$, the disk $\delta_{0,0}=\mathcal{T}_{0,0}\cap\xi_{m,k}$ is the unique (see \cite{KaW}) solution to the Plateau problem for surfaces with boundary $\Gamma_{0,0}$, and so Summing this inequality over the orbit of $\g$ we obtain

 and equality holds if and only if $M$ is congruent to $\xi_{m,k}$.
 Thus the first inequality in Theorem \ref{th} holds.
-The second inequality in Theorem \ref{th} comes from \cite{KW3} (see Remark \ref{remark} below). \end{proof} \begin{remark} To prove the second inequality in Theorem \ref{th}, we observe \cite{KW3} (see also \cite{SchoenJDG83,KaW,KaW2}) that the reflection symmetry interchanging $P_0$ and $P_1$ (or the reflection interchanging $Q_0$ and $Q_1$, respectively) decomposes $\dd_{0,0}$ into 4 congruent {\em graphical} pieces, that is, each piece projects injectively via rotation about $Q_0Q_1$ (or about $P_0P_1$, respectively) into the great-sphere triangle $P_0Q_0Q_1$ (or into the great-sphere triangle $P_0P_1Q_0$); moreover, these roto-projections decrease area, so a simple interpolation argument \cite{KW3} also yields an effective {\em lower} bound on $\area(\dd_{0,0})$ and thus on $\area(\xi_{m,k})$: using these lower bounds and the earlier upper bound $\area(\xi_{m,k})<4\pi(k+1)$, when $m\geq k >1$, we find that \cite{KW3} $\area(\xi_{m,k})>\area(\xi_{mk,1})$. \end{remark}
+The second inequality in Theorem \ref{th} comes from \cite{KW3} (see Remark \ref{remark} below). \end{proof} \begin{remark} To prove the second inequality in Theorem \ref{th}, we observe \cite{KW3} (see also \cite{SchoenJDG83,KaW,KaW2}) that the reflection symmetry interchanging $P_0$ and $P_1$ (or the reflection interchanging $Q_0$ and $Q_1$, respectively) decomposes $\dd_{0,0}$ into 4 congruent {\em graphical} pieces, that is, each piece projects injectively via rotation about $Q_0Q_1$ (or about $P_0P_1$, respectively) into the great-sphere triangle $P_0Q_0Q_1$ (or into the great-sphere triangle $P_0P_1Q_0$); moreover, these roto-projections decrease area, so a simple interpolation argument \cite{KW3} also yields an effective {\em lower} bound on $\area(\dd_{0,0})$ and thus on $\area(\xi_{m,k})$: using these lower bounds and the earlier upper bound $\area(\xi_{m,k})<4\pi(k+1)$, when $m\geq k >1$, we find \cite{KW3} that $\area(\xi_{m,k})>\area(\xi_{mk,1})$. \end{remark}

-Finally, recall that Kapouleas and Wiygul \cite{KaW2} show that if $M$ is a closed, embedded minimal surface in $\s$ of genus $mk$ whose symmetry group of $M$ is conjugate in $O(4)$ to the full symmetry group of $\xi_{m,k}$, then $M$ is congruent to $\xi_{m,k}$.
-It follows that the result in \cite{KaW2} holds under slightly weaker symmetry assumptions: \begin{theorem} Let $M\subset\s$ be a closed embedded minimal surface of genus $mk>1$ which is symmetric under a group $G$ conjugate in $O(4)$ to either $\widetilde{G}_{m,k}$, ${G}^P_{m,k}$ or ${G}^Q_{m,k}$.
-Then $M$ is congruent to $\xi_{m,k}$.
+Until now, we have been interested in Willmore minimizers.
+Recently, Kapouleas and Wiygul \cite{KaW2} showed that a closed, embedded minimal surface in $\s$ of genus $mk$ is congruent to $\xi_{m,k}$, if its symmetry group is conjugate in $O(4)$ to $\hg$, the full symmetry group of $\xi_{m,k}$ when $m>k$.
+As a by-product, we show that their result holds under relaxed symmetry and genus assumptions: \begin{theorem} Let $N\subset\s$ be a closed, embedded minimal surface of genus $g$ with $1<g\leq mk+k$ which is symmetric under a group $G$ conjugate in $O(4)$ to either $\widetilde{G}_{m,k}$, ${G}^P_{m,k}$ or ${G}^Q_{m,k}$.
+Then $N$ has genus $g=mk$ and is congruent to $\xi_{m,k}$.
 Equivalently, in the orbifold $\s/\CC$, the orbifold surface $\pi(\xi_{m,k})$ is the only minimal sphere invariant under any of the three groups up to the isometries of $\s/\CC$:

 \end{theorem}